odan/slim4-skeleton/docs/testing.md

 ### Database asserts

-Assert the number of rows in a given table:
+Assert a number of rows in a given table:

 ```php
 $this->assertTableRowCount(1, 'users');